heitara/frontend-articles/npm/README.md

 - To use a certain package we need to require it first in our file.
 NPM has tons of packages that we can install and use in our projects.
 First we search what we need in the [npm website](https://www.npmjs.com/) and there we can find how we can integrade it in our project!
 #

+- `What's library` -> When we use libraries we are in charge.
+We control the flow of the application code and we decide when to use the library!
+- `What's framework` -> Here the framework is in chrage of taking actions and the framework tells us where to plug-in the code!

+#
 2. What is [node.js](https://www.youtube.com/watch?v=ENrzD9HAZK4) -> Node.js is open-source, cross-platform JS runtime environment with focus on the networking applications (or the way developers write JS ot the server).
 - The global object is not called `window` like in JS, it's called global!